Margaret Minnicks is an online writer who writes about the royal family.

 According to royal historians and an age-old law, Queen Elizabeth is the legal guardian of her eight minor great-grandchildren.
 In case of the death of the 94-year-old queen, her son Prince Charles who will then be King of England will have legal custody of his grandchildren.

-The Duke and Duchess of Cambridge are proud parents of three children, Prince George, 5, Princess Charlotte, 3, and six-month-old Prince Louis.
+The Duke and Duchess of Cambridge are proud parents of three children, Prince George, 7, Princess Charlotte, 5, and 2-year-old Prince Louis.
 However, they do not have legal custody of any of them.

 Why Queen Elizabeth Has Legal Custody

 There is a law that is more than 300 years old that gives the monarch custody of the minors.
 Ten out of 12 judges passed the law in 1717.
 The majority decided the monarch has the right to supervise and make major decisions for minor children.

 King George was the monarch at the time the law was passed, and it was never taken from the royal rule book or revised in any way.
 He favored the law because he did not have a good relationship with his son, the future King George II.
 Therefore, he wanted to be guardian over his grandchildren.